chimerakang/excel_importer/README.md

 using UnityEngine;

 [ExcelAsset]
-public class MstItems : ScriptableObject
+public class SceneLocalization : ScriptableObject
 {
+	// Replace 'EntityType' to an actual type that is serializable.
-	//public List<EntityType> Entities; // Replace 'EntityType' to an actual type that is serializable.
+	// Replace 'EntityType' to an actual type that is serializable.
 }
 ```